SQream/sqream_docs/guides/features/external_tables.rst

       WITH  PATH  's3://sqream-demo-data/nba_players.csv'
       RECORD DELIMITER '\r\n'; -- DOS delimited file

-The file format in this case is CSV, and it is stored as an S3 object.
+The file format in this case is CSV, and it is stored as an :ref:`s3` object (if the path is on :ref:`hdfs`, change the URI accordingly).

 We also took note that the record delimiter was a DOS newline (``\r\n``).